odeum/odeum-code/docs/developer/Experiments.md

 As proposed in the Guidelines we will create a JavaScript Style Guide and linter based upon Airbnb's guidance.

 ## Debugging with Chrome in VS Code
-We need to create a boilerplate method to setup debugging with Chrome in VS Code.
+We need to create a boilerplate method to setup debugging with Chrome in VS Code on both Mac and WIndows PC.

 ## Test setup scenarios
-Setting up and performing automated tests of components and complete framework
+Setting up and performing automated tests of components and complete framework through CRA.

+## Themes in ODEUM CodeJS
+How to create a dynamic theme in OCJS which can be used for the example app "ThemeBuilder".
+Themes can be facilitated with <ThemeProvider> from Styled-components (SC)